tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 I wanted to kiss the worry off his face.
 So I did.

-It was quick at first.
 A small kiss.
 His mouth was cold from the air, but softer than I expected, and his fingers tightened around the paper-wrapped flowers in my hand.

 For half a second, he kissed me back.